 Annually in the United States, about 35,000 men and women develop cancer due to HPV.
 According to the CDC, the HPV vaccine provides safe, effective, and lasting protection against the HPV infections that most commonly cause cancer.
 The vaccination is recommended for all preteens – both girls and boys – between the ages of 11-12 years.
 The vaccination provides protection against HPV infections that may occur later in life.

 Here are some of the most critical misunderstands as well as baseline facts about the HPV vaccine so you can make the appropriate decisions with your family around whether or not to vaccinate.

-Fiction: The HPV vaccine prevents only cervical cancer.
+HPV vaccine prevents only cervical cancer – FALSE.

 Some HPV infections may linger for years in your body.
 These viruses may damage cells, eventually causing cancer.
 The HPV vaccine prevents those strains responsible for 70% of cervical cancer.
 It may also prevent HPV infections that lead to head and neck cancers.

-There are other ways to protect against HPV infection.
+There are other ways to protect against HPV infection – FALSE.

-Fact: The only way to avoid sexually transmitted infections (STI), including HPV, is to abstain from any sexual activity.
+The only way to avoid sexually transmitted infections (STI) including HPV is to abstain from any sexual activity.
 Although condoms can protect against many forms of STI, and should always be used, they do not provide complete protection against HPV.
 In addition, the absence of symptoms does not mean someone is not infected with HPV.

-Fiction: The HPV vaccine is only for girls and young women.
+The HPV vaccine is only for girls and young women – FALSE.

-Women who receive the HPV vaccine don't need Pap tests anymore.
+Women who receive the HPV vaccine don't need Pap tests anymore – FALSE.